nopSolutions/nopCommerce-Docs/en/getting-started/configure-payments/payment-methods/paypal-standard.md

 1. Select **Website payments** in the left panel and click on **Update** in the **Website preferences** line.

     ![websitepayments](_static/paypal-standard/websitepaymentsppal.png)
 1. In the **Auto return for website payments** section set the switch to **On.** As the **Return URL** enter the URL of your site, which will be receiving ID transactions sending by PayPal after customer payment.
+In our case it's `http://localhost:15536/Plugins/PaymentPayPalStandard/PDTHandler` but don't forget to replace localhost with your site url.

     ![autoreturnURLPP](_static/paypal-standard/autoreturnURLPP.png)
 1. In the **Payment data transfer** section set the switch to **On** and copy **Identity Token.**